 Part 1: Your Information

-Part 1 of the FEP is for us to record all necessary information relating to your farm operation in one place.
+Part 1 of the FEP is for us to record all necessary information relating to your farm operation .
 To complete Part 1, you will need to have the following information available:

 - Contact details of yourself, your leasee, farm managers and/or advisors who helped prepare your FEP

 - Legal descriptions of all properties managed under FEP

 - Land use, including stock numbers by month

 - Irrigation by type, area and land use

 - Copy of FEP (if completed with another organisation)

 Part 2: Risk ID and Management

 Part 2 of your FEP is to identify the environmental risks on your property and look at what you can do to improve your farm management practices.
 Part 2 is where you create a plan to improve your practices by using “Actions”.